What Does “Com.” Mean?Question

 "Com." stands for Competitive Density.
 This number represents how many advertisers compete for this particular keyword in paid search.
-The higher this number gets to 1.00, the harder it is to rank for.
+The closer this number gets to 1.00, the harder it is to rank for.

 When researching keywords on Semrush, you'll be able to compare both metrics to estimate if the keyword would be an easier target through organic or paid marketing efforts.